WoosterInitiative/excerptftw.com/content/en/pages/vaccines/covid-19/index.md

 ---
-title: "COVID 19 Vaccine Information"
+title: COVID 19 Vaccine Information
-linkTitle: "COVID 19"
+linkTitle: COVID 19
-date: 2021-08-10T14:09:55-07:00
+date: 2021-08-10T14:09:55.000-07:00
-draft: false
-description: "Excerpts from and links to highly credible information about the COVID-19 Vaccines"
+description: Excerpts from and links to highly credible information about the COVID-19 Vaccines

 ---
 Please use the content on this page as a quick resource for sharing on social media.
 All sources have been vetted for reliability and credibility.

-If you ever find that not to be true, or if you would like to have a source or excerpt added, please use the *Submit Feedback* link on the right.
+If you ever find that not to be true, or if you would like to have a source or excerpt added, please use the _Submit Feedback_ link on the right.

 ## Are the COVID-19 Vaccines Safe?